J. J. Giltinan Shield

 The J.J.
-Giltinan Shield is an Australian rugby league trophy, awarded annually to the National Rugby League minor premiers.
+Giltinan Shield is an Australian rugby league trophy that has been awarded annually since 1951, currently to the minor premiers of each year’s National Rugby League competition.
 It was named after James J. Giltinan who was central to the founding of rugby league in Australia.

-Giltinan died in 1950 and the Shield was created for the following season in his honour, first introduced for the 1951 New South Wales Rugby Football League season.
-From 1951, the Shield was awarded to the winner of the New South Wales Rugby League (NSWRL) Grand Final, replacing the Labor Daily Cup.
-In addition to the Shield, premiership winning teams received the W. D. & H. O. Wills Cup from 1960 to 1981, the Winfield Cup from 1982 to 1995, and the Optus Cup in 1996.
-Since 1997 the J.J.
-Giltinan Shield has been awarded to the competition's minor premiers.
+Giltinan died in September 1950 and the shield was created and named in his honour by the New South Wales Rugby Football League (NSWRFL); it was introduced for the following year's season.
+From 1951 to 1994, the Shield was awarded to the NSWRFL (from 1984 New South Wales Rugby League) premiership’s winner of the Grand Final, replacing the Labor Daily Cup (named after Sydney’s Labor Daily newspaper) that had been awarded from 1934 to 1950.
+In the 1995 and 1996 seasons, it was awarded to the Australian Rugby League competition’s winners of the Grand Final.

+In addition to the Shield, premiership winning teams received the W. D. & H. O. Wills Cup (named after British tobacco company W. D. & H. O. Wills) from 1960 to 1981, the Winfield Cup from 1982 to 1995 and the Optus Cup in 1996.

+Since 1997 and the inception of the National Rugby League (NRL), the J.J.
+Giltinan Shield has been repurposed, awarded to the NRL competition's minor premiers for each season.
+Winners of each year’s NRL Grand Final receive the National Rugby League Premiership Trophy, named since 2013 the Provan-Summons trophy.